MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-endpoint-overview.md

 ### Logs ingestion API

-**Only required if not using DCR ingestion endpoint**

 When you [create a DCR for Logs ingestion API](../logs/logs-ingestion-api-overview.md#create-dcr-for-logs-ingestion-api), the DCR will have a `logsIngestion` property which is an endpoint that you can use to send logs using the API.
 If you use this endpoint, then you don't need a DCE.
 You can still use a DCE instead of the DCR endpoint if you prefer.
 You must use a DCE if you want to you're sending data to a Log Analytics workspace configured for private link.

-> [!NOTE]
-> The `logsIngestion` property was added on March 31, 2024.
-Prior to this date, a DCE was required for the Logs ingestion API.
-Endpoints cannot be added to an existing DCR, but you can keep using any existing DCRs with existing DCEs.
-If you want to move to a DCR endpoint, then you must create a new DCR to replace the existing one.
-A DCR with endpoints can also use a DCE.
-In this case, you can choose whether to use the DCE or the DCR endpoints for each of the clients that use the DCR.

 ## Components of a DCE